 Future Care’s 18 years’ experience in managed health care for the international seafarer has enabled us to develop our first class proprietary network of hospitals, treatment facilities, physicians and other medical providers.
 Our participating facilities and physicians have been chosen for the high quality of care provided relative to their geographic region.
 We have medical resources in all leading ports as well as in many of the world’s more remote locations.

-In many of our network of hospitals across the globe we have established reduced pricing or pre-admission agreed pricing, allowing for established, reduced charges prior to or at the time of service.
+In many of our network of hospitals across the globe, we have fixed reduced pricing or pre-admission agreed pricing, allowing for established, reduced charges prior to or at the time of service.
 This offers clarity of pricing and eliminates last minute increases and other dubious accounting.
-In ports where this arrangement is unavailable we monitor costs closely for compliance with the prevailing locally accepted rate.
+In ports where this arrangement is unavailable, we monitor costs closely for compliance with the prevailing locally accepted rate.

 In the U.S., with probably the highest rates for medical services in the world, we offer access, as available, to Preferred Provider Organization (“PPO”) network facilities at significantly reduced rates, comparable to those paid by the major U.S. health insurers, as if the international seafarer were an “insured patient” in the U.S.

 Maritime medical case management refers to the program developed and administered by Future Care for the professional, independent oversight of maritime medical treatment.
 Elements of the program include the assignment of a Future Care medically trained case manager, either a licensed physician or qualified nurse, to communicate with the crewmember, attending physicians, and hospital staff to review and monitor medical treatment; to maintain contact with the crewmember and family during the course of treatment; and to assist in the coordination of the arrangements for the crewmember’s release and/or repatriation, if applicable, when medically certified as fit for discharge or fit to travel.